vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 This issue is most likely caused by Vinegar failing to configure the mimelist entries.
 This can be fixed by manually adding them.
 First, remove any Roblox related lines in `~/.config/mimeapps.list`, then, under the `[Default Applications]` section add the lines found at the end of [this](https://vinegarhq.org/Installation/guides/source.html#installing-vinegar) chapter.

-### Roblox doesn't launch from website if using Librewolf
+### Roblox doesn't launch from website if using Firefox/Librewolf

 In about:config set `network.http.referer.XOriginPolicy` to `1` and `network.http.sendRefererHeader` to `2`